 Bristol is at the centre of the National Cycle Network and a great way to explore the city is to hire a bike and go for a ride along the many bike paths and routes.
 Take some time to visit the M Shed, a social history museum that tells the story of Bristol and its people.
 Bristol Museum and Art Gallery is also worth investigating.
 It houses a diverse collection from ancient artworks to sea dinosaurs!

 The Bristol Zoo Gardens are home to one of the oldest zoos in the world and a fascinating collection of creatures from all over the world – a legacy of Bristol’s maritime history.
 The Blue Reef Aquarium offers a glimpse into the underwater gardens of the Mediterranean and the tropics, with everything from puffer fish to seahorses and sharks.

 The city’s most famous landmark is the Clifton Suspension Bridge, a 19th century bridge that spans the Avon Gorge at a height of 75m.
 Take a walk over it or enjoy a beer at a nearby pub and admire dramatic views of the gorge.

 Street artist Banksy is believed to have been born in Bristol, and you can take part in a walking tour to see his famous works in the city.

 Exploring the area around Bristol

 From Bristol, which has its own airport and a fast train link to London, you can explore many other beautiful locations in England, or even visit Wales.
-It is only a 15-minute train journey to the historic city of Bath, famous for its Roman ruins, Regency architecture and spas.
-The cathedral at Wells is an hour by road and the Cotswolds and the Mendips, two beautiful and scenic tourist destinations in the UK, and also within easy reach.
+It is only a 15-minute train journey to the historic city of Bath, famous for its Roman ruins, Regency architecture, and spas.
+The cathedral at Wells is just an hour by road.
+The Cotswolds and the Mendips, two beautiful and scenic tourist destinations in the UK, are also within easy reach.